JoinMarket-Org/JMBinary/README.md

 Bugs/nits/intended improvements list is maintained [here](#todo-list)

-**[CLICK HERE](https://github.com/JoinMarket-Org/JMBinary/releases/tag/v4-0.1.4)** to download the latest release.
+**[CLICK HERE](https://github.com/JoinMarket-Org/JMBinary/releases/latest)** to download the latest release.

+**WINDOWS:**<br>
+Get the .exe and .exe.asc files from the above link.
+After downloading those, it is optional but recommended to verify the download's integrity (Link: [How to verify the download integrity on windows](verify_file_signature/VERIFY_WIN_SIG.md)).
+You might want to move the downloaded file into a separate folder of your choice, so that you can find it more easily in the future.
+If on startup you get an error message about a missing dll, you need to install the Visual C++ 2013 runtime dependency.
+You can download it [HERE](https://www.microsoft.com/en-us/download/details.aspx?id=40784).
+Download and install the x86 version of that Visual C++ 2013 runtime.

+**TAILS:**<br>
+Use debian32 version, and run the executable with `torify ./joinmarket-qt-debian32`.
+To improve communication privacy a slightly bit more, you can set the irc connection to use the hidden IRC TOR service in the settings tab.
+This means to change the "host" in the "MESSAGING"-section from "irc.cyberguerrilla.org" to the hidden service name "6dvj6v5imhny3anf.onion" and the port from 6697 to 6698.
+The channel does not need to be changed.

+**LINUX:**<br>
 No other files / setup should be needed.
-You might need to `chmod 755` on Linux.
+You might need to adjust file permissions via the command line with `chmod 755` on Linux.

-For TAILS: use debian32 version, and run the executable with `torify ./joinmarket-qt-debian32`.
-You can set the irc onion host in the settings tab.

-For WINDOWS: If on startup you get an error message about a missing dll, you need to install the Visual C++ 2013 runtime dependency.
- Do so by going to www.microsoft.com/en-us/download/details.aspx?id=40784 and clicking Download.
-Choose x86.

 The github commits to the main repo, above, are signed.
 For the executables in the release, there are .asc gpg signatures provided; please check them!